carbon-language/carbon-lang/docs/design/generics/details.md

 [use of `auto` in the C++20 Abbreviated function template feature](https://en.cppreference.com/w/cpp/language/function_template#Abbreviated_function_template).

 In general, the declarations in `constraint` definition match a subset of the declarations in an `interface`.
-Named constraints used with generics, as opposed to templates, should only include required interfaces and aliases to named members of those interfaces.
+Named constraints used with checked generics, as opposed to templates, should only include required interfaces and aliases to named members of those interfaces.

 To declare a named constraint that includes other declarations for use with template parameters, use the `template` keyword before `constraint`.
 Method, associated constant, and associated function requirements may only be declared inside a `template constraint`.
-Note that a generic constraint ignores the names of members defined for a type, but a template constraint can depend on them.
+Note that a checked-generic constraint ignores the names of members defined for a type, but a template constraint can depend on them.

 There is an analogy between declarations used in a `constraint` and in an `interface` definition.
 If an `interface` `I` has (non-`alias`) declarations